isomerpages/moe-operaestatepri/pages/Opera Parents Club.md

 Little Library Blurb

-The Little Library provides access to books during recess time.
+<p align="justify">The Little Library provides access to books during recess time.
 It is a literary respite for students who would rather read while on their break.
-Parent volunteers in Little Library support the students’ access to books of different languages!
+Parent volunteers in Little Library support the students’ access to books of different languages!</p>

 Suitable for: